How To Write A Memo In 8 Steps

 The body paragraphs are where you expand on the information presented in your opening statement.
 This is where you provide details about what you are trying to communicate and explain why it matters.
 Once again, try to keep your points concise and to the point.
 If you find yourself writing lengthy paragraphs, consider breaking them up into several smaller ones or using lists or bullet points instead.

 The closing statement is just as important as the opening statement of your memo – it’s the last thing readers will see and should be just as clear and concise.
 Use this section to summarize what you have written in the body of the memo (if necessary) and provide a call to action if appropriate.
-It’s also a good Signature Block
+It’s also a good Step 7: Prepare the Signature Block

 The signature block is where you sign off on your document.
 It should include your name, job title and contact information.
 If the memo is being sent to another party, it should also include their name and title.